neutronX/django-markdownx/README.md

 </div>
 ```

-When you want to use Bootstrap 3 and "real" side-by-side panes, place `templates/markdownx/widget.html` file with:
+It is easy customizable, i.e. when you want to use Bootstrap 3 and "real" side-by-side panes.
+Just place `templates/markdownx/widget.html` file with:

 ```html
 <div class="row" id="markdownx">